 - Mince the garlic and jalapeno and mix into the cabbage.

-- Sprinkle in the cumin and salt and mix well with your hands, massaging in the salt as you go.
-Pound with a kraut pounder or potato masher for five minutes to allow the juices to come out of the cabbage.
+- Sprinkle in the cumin and salt and mix well with clean hands, massaging in the salt.
+Pound with a Cabbage Crusher or other pounding tool for five minutes to allow the juices to come out of the cabbage.

 Makes two quarts.